8 MIN READ

 Getting uninterrupted sleep is obviously a challenge for parents of young children.
 However, others may have more control over their routine.
 So many factors can affect whether your sleep is interrupted – from external things like noise and light, to personal factors like snoring, or what (and when) you have eaten.
 The secret is to find out what factors affect your sleep and control the ones that you can.
 We have some resources and tips to help you do that later in the article.

 Just as interruptions to sleep affect its quality, so do irregular sleeping patterns: Changing your bedtime or waking time can play havoc with your body clock.
-Shift workers are the extreme example; they have to change their sleeping pattern regularly to fit with their shifts, and so they have to work harder to get good-quality sleep.
-It is hard to find the same levels of darkness and quietness during the day, and as our natural rhythm is to respond to natural daylight and darkness, shift workers have to contend with this issue every time they change shifts.
+Shift workers are the extreme example; they have to change their sleeping pattern frequently to fit with their shifts, and so they have to work harder to get good-quality sleep.
+It is difficult to find the same levels of darkness and quietness during the day, and as our natural "circadian" rhythm responds to natural daylight and darkness, shift workers have to contend with this issue every time they change shifts.
 For more help on shift work-related sleep problems, the Sleep Foundation has information and advice on how to cope.

 Regular day time workers may find that they are also affected by changes in sleep patterns at the weekends.
 The body takes a few days to adjust to a new pattern of sleeping and waking.
 So people who like to sleep till noon at the weekend but then party the night away may find that their bodies have just about worked out how to do this by Monday morning, and so they find it a real struggle to get to work on time!